fastread/src/README.md

 Aug 01, 2017. **v1.3.0** Core algorithm updated to utilize both Weighting and aggressive undersampling.

+Aug 28, 2017. **v1.4.0** Integrated as FAST2.

-Nov 15, 2017. **v1.4.0** Allow user to change their decision on previous labels.
+Nov 15, 2017. **v1.5.0** Allow user to change their decision on previous labels.
 Machine suggestions used to efficiently handle human errors or concept drift.